HA-Team/meteor-mercadopago/README.md

 If everything went fine you should have (server side) access to the variable ``MercadPago``.

 ### Sync, Promise and Callback
 All methods of ``MercadoPago`` can be called in a synchronous or asynchronous way.
 All methods have a regular version (sync) and one starting with a lowdash (async).
-For example you have tree ways of using the method ``createPreference``.
+For example you have three ways of using the method ``createPreference``.

 #### Sync
 ```